Expedition Tours Packing List

 - A brush for scrubbing bottles out (especially if you plan on drinking electrolyte liquids)

-- Laundry line to dry your laundry (any nylon rope will do) – no need to bring detergent, we’ll have it on the van during ExpeditionPlus! tours.
+- Line to dry your laundry (any nylon rope will do); consider bringing a mesh-bag for your laundry (see tips and more information on laundry here) – no need to bring detergent, we’ll have it on the van during ExpeditionPlus! tours.

 - Deodorant, toothpaste, brush, comb, etc.

 - Insect repellent (bugs are generally not a problem but mosquitoes are sneaky)

 - Allergy medicine for pollen or bee stings